willisk-main/shopifychallenge/README.md

 # Shopify 2022 Intern Challenge

 This is a simple inventory tracker that allows for CRUD operations through a REST API.
 In addition, this app allows downloading of all the currently stored product items as a CSV file.
 It is built with Spring Boot using MySQL for the database.
-Ideally the application would be dockerized and deployed but for our purposes, this application runs locally on port 8080.
+This application runs locally on port 8080.

 ## Getting Started
 **This application requires the installation of [IntelliJ](https://www.jetbrains.com/idea/download/?fromIDE=#section=windows), [MySQL](https://dev.mysql.com/downloads/mysql/) and [Postman](https://www.postman.com/downloads/) in order to run properly**